Chibiusa: Pegasus artifacts

 In the anime, Sailor Chibi Moon is strengthened significantly in the fourth story arc by Pegasus, who takes refuge in the Golden Mirror of her dreams.
 He grants her a new transformation that she shares with Usagi as well as two special items with which to contact him: the Stallion Reve, for simple communication, and the Crystal Carillon, to summon him in battle.
 Using the latter, fashioned from her old Pink Moon Stick and retaining all its powers, she summons Pegasus with Twinkle Yell.
+(Note: In the Cloverway dub, the incantation is instead Twinkle Bell or Crystal Twinkle Bell.)
 This allows Sailor Moon to power up and make her final blow.
 Furthermore, in the penultimate episode of SuperS, Sailor Chibi Moon is given the Golden Crystal, which she uses to call on the power of dreams.

 Other attacks

 In the manga, Chibiusa is briefly entrusted with the Deep Aqua Mirror, Sailor Neptune's Talisman, and can use it to teleport to Neptune's location.

 Together with Tuxedo Mask, she performs Pink Sugar Tuxedo Attack, and continues to occasionally join Sailor Moon in one-off power-ups of the latter's attacks, including Rainbow Double Moon Heartache and Starlight Honeymoon Double Therapy Kiss.
 Only one of these is used in the anime: Moon Gorgeous Meditation, which is only ever shown as a joint power, using the Kaleido Moon Scopes, which are given to them by Mamoru in the manga and Pegasus in the anime.
+By holding hands with her fellow Guardians in a circle, she can perform Sailor Teleport with them.

 She also uses several comedic one-offs, including fending off a vampire with Garlic Attack jump-kicking with Sailor Moon, and amplifying the sound of her crying to a deafening level with her hair-pieces.

 Pink Moon Crystal

-At the end of the fourth arc, in the manga only, the Silver Crystal of the future evolves into Chibiusa's own Pink Moon Crystal, and she gains the ability to transform into her third, most powerful Sailor Guardian form.
+At the end of the fourth arc, in the manga only, the Silver Crystal of the future evolves into Chibiusa's own Pink Moon Crystal, and she gains the ability to transform into her third, most powerful Sailor Guardian form: Eternal Sailor Chibi Moon.
 When she returns from the future in the final story arc with her guardians, the Sailor Quartet, they perform the attack Pink Ladies Freezing Kiss.